christinejmyang/bxr-react/README.md

   * Will
     * Products Page
       * Item Component
-      * Popup
+      * Popup Component with more details for each product
-      * Like / Unlike connected with Firebase
+      * Like / unlike updates firebase values
   * Christine

 * Necessary Installations / Libraries We Used